Learning 3D Hypersonic Flow with Physics-Enhanced Neural Fields: A Case Study on the Orion Reentry Capsule: Conclusion

 \section{Conclusion}

-We have shown that neural fields can serve as effective hypersonic simulators, with the potential to reduce simulation time from hundreds of hours to seconds.
+We have shown that neural fields can serve as effective hypersonic surrogate models, with the potential to reduce simulation time from hundreds of hours to seconds.
 Although CFD can also be parallelized, the iterative nature of its solvers often limits strong scaling, so adding nodes typically does not yield near-linear reductions in wall time; in contrast, batched neural inference does, which is another key strength of our method.
 Our results also corroborate that Fourier features can effectively learn sharp discontinuities characteristic of hypersonic flows and that enforcing physics-informed boundary conditions substantially improves model performance.
 Finally, we have characterized the limitations of alternative surrogate models, concluding that neural fields provide superior logistical flexibility by bypassing the high data requirements of neural operators and the mesh-connectivity constraints of GNNs, while simultaneously capturing the complex discontinuities inherent to the hypersonic regime.

+This work is primarily an application-focused empirical study and dataset contribution for 3D hypersonic aerothermodynamic surrogates.
 Our overarching long-term objective is to streamline the processes of aerodynamic design, mission analysis, and control, enabling faster and more thorough exploration of potential solutions during the initial phases of space mission development.
 Achieving this vision requires general models capable of effectively simulating the flow field around any type of geometry, which is, of course, a data-hungry endeavor.